AndieWill510/tinydoor/Options/070-shunning-is-a-system-not-a-verdict.md

 It can make a social pattern feel like a personal truth.

-You are not the verdict of the room that refused to make space.
+You are not the verdict of the people in a room that refused to make space.

+_They are_.

 ---